The mechanism of electrical conduction in glassy semiconductors: The topological midgap state and polaron solution of the Su-Schrieffer-Heeger Hamiltonian

 We follow SSH by adopting the following parametrization of the hopping matrix element $t_{n+1, n}$ as a function of the inter-site separation:

 which is a linear approximation for the actual, approximately exponential dependence of inter-site matrix elements.

-The on-site energies $\epsilon_n$ are introduced, as in Refs.~\cite{PhysRevLett.49.1455, ZL_JCP-Supple}, to model a spatial distribution of the electronegativity.
+The on-site energies $\epsilon_n$ are introduced, as in Refs.~\cite{PhysRevLett.49.1455-sup, ZL_JCP-sup}, to model a spatial distribution of the electronegativity.
 For concreteness we adopt a perfectly alternating pattern of electronegativity variation along the chain:

-This is the case considered and solved by Rice and Mele~\cite{PhysRevLett.49.1455}, who showed that the system will become Peierls-{\em stable} when the electronegativity variation exceeds a certain threshold value.
+This is the case considered and solved by Rice and Mele~\cite{PhysRevLett.49.1455-sup}, who showed that the system will become Peierls-{\em stable} when the electronegativity variation exceeds a certain threshold value.
 In the latter case, the chain does not spontaneously form a charge-density wave (CDW) but, instead, represents an ionic insulator.
 Thus we adopt here a sufficiently small value of $\epsilon$ such that the (doubly-degenerate) ground state of our chain, at half-filling, is a perfectly Peierls-dimerized chain.
 Denote the ground state value of the staggered displacement

 with $u_0$.
-(The latter quantity is doubly degenerate.)
+(This quantity is doubly degenerate.)
 Denote the values of the larger and smaller overlap integrals with $t_+$ and $t_-$, respectively.
 This system does host a charge-density wave, whose magnitude scales approximately linearly with the hopping-element differential $|t_+ - t_-|$.

 We next choose concrete values for the parameters $t_0$, $\alpha$, and $\kappa$ that are roughly consistent with mechanical and electronic properties of the chalcogenides of interest, such as arsenic selenide or sulphide.
-The optical gap is about 1.8~eV for As$_{2}$Se$_{3}$, $2.2$~eV for As$_{2}$S$_{3}$.
-For concreteness, we set the insulating gap in the ground state of our dimerized chain at 2~eV, at $\epsilon=0$.
+The optical gap is about 1.8~$\mathrm{eV}$ for As$_{2}$Se$_{3}$, $2.2$~$\mathrm{eV}$ for As$_{2}$S$_{3}$.
+For concreteness, we set the insulating gap in the ground state of our dimerized chain at 2~$\mathrm{eV}$, at $\epsilon=0$.
 This provides a constraint for the hopping matrix element differential: $t_{+} - t_{-} = 4\alpha u_{0} = E_{g}/2$.
-An additional constraint on the parameters can be obtained by noting that the zone width in the SSH Hamiltonian, at $\epsilon=0$, is approximately equal to \cite{RevModPhys.60.781-Supple}:
+An additional constraint on the parameters can be obtained by noting that the zone width in the SSH Hamiltonian, at $\epsilon=0$, is approximately equal to \cite{RevModPhys.60.781-sub}: